B-E-H-E/B-E-H-E/README.md

 ### Hi there 👋

 #### I'm Rodrigo!
-And I have a bit of experience with HTML and CSS.
+And I have a bit of experience with HTML, CSS and JS.

 ##### Currently learning:
-- JavaScript
+- Frameworks and Libraries

 Contact: [LinkedIn](https://www.linkedin.com/in/rodrigo-facundo-6403aa22b/) | <rodrigotfacundo@gmail.com>